WoltLab/docs.woltlab.com/docs/php_database-objects.md

 ### Updating an existing row

-{% include callout.html content="The internal state of the decorated `DatabaseObject` is not altered at any point, the values will still be the same after editing or deleting the represented row.
-If you need an object with the latest data, you'll have to discard the current object and refetch the data from database." type="warning" %}
+!!! warning "The internal state of the decorated `DatabaseObject` is not altered at any point, the values will still be the same after editing or deleting the represented row.
+If you need an object with the latest data, you'll have to discard the current object and refetch the data from database."

 ```php
 <?php